-Take on this incredible run alongside eltite athletes whilst passing famous landmarks of the second city.
+Take on this incredible run alongside elite athletes whilst passing famous landmarks of the second city.

 Want to hear how past participants of the Great Birmingham Run got on?

-Our charity places are free and we ask that you pledge to raise a minimum of £200 to help young people with cancer.
+Our charity places cost just £20 and we ask that you pledge to raise a minimum of £200 to help young people with cancer.

-Simply register your fundraising and set your own fundraising target.
+Simply register your fundraising and set your own target.

 5 reasons to run with us

 We could go on all day about why you should join our team, but that would be boring so we’ll keep it short.
 Here are our top 5 reasons:

 - You’ll receive an exclusive Teenage Cancer Trust running top.